simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

 ### Deployment pipeline with GitHub Actions

-Now that we have the OICD provider in place, we can start to define our deployment pipeline to build and deploy the Lambda functions and CloudFront.
+Now that we have the OIDC provider in place, we can start to define our deployment pipeline to build and deploy the Lambda functions and CloudFront.
 At the end, we want to be able to achieve a CI/CD workflow.
 To this end, we will define the following tasks in our pipeline:

 * Creating the viewer request function
 * Create the origin response function